 As the largest joint in your body, the knee is a common source of pain and injury.
 Protect your knees now, and they’ll keep you stepping strong for years to come.
-Here are some tips to help you keep your knees in tip-top shape:
+Here are some tips to help prevent knee problems and keep your knees in tip-top shape.

 Stretch before and after physical exercise, sports or recreational activities to warm up your muscles.
 To keep your knees healthy, target your calves, hips, quads and hamstrings.

 Bounding up and downstairs puts serious stress on your kneecaps.
 Even if you’re running late, walk up and downstairs and hold onto the railing for added support.

 3. Use proper form

 When doing squats and lunges, don’t bend your leg beyond a 90-degree angle, and make sure your knee stays directly over your foot.
 If you play sports, consider taking lessons to learn the proper technique to help avoid injury.

 Strong hip adductor muscles (a.k.a. inner thigh muscles) absorb stress while you walk, which in turn helps prevent knee problems.
 A simple way to start: try squeezing your knees together when you’re sitting down.

 Make it a habit to follow simple safety procedures at home and at work.
 Don’t carry objects that are too heavy, don’t stand on chairs or other unsteady objects, and use equipment appropriate to your size, strength and ability.